iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

     </div>
 </div>
 <div class="caption">
-    Figure 11.
-(Left) Switching policies have better return for episodes with largest exploit proportion.
-Figure 12 (Right) Switching policies have more extreme exploration and exploitation proportions per episode.
+    Figure 11 (Left): Switching policies have higher return for episodes with largest exploit proportion.
+Figure 12 (Right): Switching policies have more extreme exploration and exploitation proportions per episode.
 </div>

-The results are best illustrated through plotting the switching and monolithic exploitation percentages for 1K episodes (10 games of the last epoch) as shown in Figure 12.
-The top 100 episodes with highest exploitation proportion take more exploitation actions than *any* monolithic episode.
+The results are best illustrated through plotting the switching and monolithic exploitation proportions for 1K episodes (10 games of the last epoch) as shown in Figure 12.
+The top 100 episodes with highest exploitation proportion take more exploitation actions than any monolithic episode.
 Therefore, the corresponding distribution is indeed more extreme.